Smarter Workflows, No Code Required: Introducing New AI Steps in Workflow Builder

 The Generate AI response step works across any team and any process.
 A few more examples:

-- Customer support: Triage incoming tickets by summarizing thread history and suggesting a response before an agent ever opens the case.
+- Customer support: Triage incoming tickets by summarising thread history and suggesting a response before an agent even opens the case.

 - Incident response: When an alert fires, the workflow pulls in relevant context and drafts an initial status update – so your team starts with a draft, not a blank page.